Generating Image Adversarial Examples by Embedding Digital Watermarks: Related Work

-Furthermore, Deng et al. \cite{deng2019generate} proposed a spatial transformed attack method based on attention, which can be used to search for significative areas to be targeted.
+Besides, other researchers attempt to attack DNNs from other particular perspectives.
+Deng et al. \cite{deng2019generate} proposed a spatial transformed attack method based on attention, which can be used to search for significative areas to be targeted.
 Such areas can also be subjected to spatial transformation.
 The approach is generally attack-efficient while decreasing the perturbations.
-In another separate work, Qiu et al. \cite{qiu2019semanticadv} proposed SemanticAdv to generate a new genre of semantically realistic adversarial examples through attribute-conditioned image editing.
-Their approach reportedly has a high success rate on both black-box attacks and white-box attacks, and can circumvent detection approaches based on pixels and attributes.
+In another separate work, Qiu et al. \cite{qiu2019semanticadv} proposed SemanticAdv for generating a new genre of semantically realistic adversarial examples through attribute-conditioned image editing.
+Their approach has a high success rate on both black-box attacks and white-box attacks, which can circumvent detection approaches based on pixels and attributes.
+Tu et al. \cite{tu2019autozoom} proposed a universal framework that gives solutions to attacking DNNs under black-box circumstances called Autozoom.
+This scheme not only successfully improves the effectiveness of finding the adversarial examples, but also greatly decreasing the average query counts during the process.